ruohanxia/ruohanxia.github.io/analytics.md

 *Why this matters*

 Real-world analytics often involve noisy data and incomplete observations.
-These important variability calls for careful consideration in data handling and model selection to yield unbiased, accurate results.
+Such important variability calls for careful consideration in data handling and model selection to yield unbiased, accurate results.
 This project demonstrates how to build, evaluate, and defend analytical pipelines under these constrains - balancing data quality, sample size, statsitical rigor, and interpretability to produce insights that stakeholders can trust.

 *Context*